cwonrails/jgthms.github.io/_posts/2016-03-19-a-better-google-amp-test-page.md

 If you're trying to optimize your website for **mobile** users:

 * focus on **page weight**: nothing beats a page that only weighs a couple of hundreds of KB
-* avoid **animations**: ever tried pull-to-refresh on mobile.twitter.com?
+* avoid **animations**: ever tried [pull-to-refresh](http://i.imgur.com/Oq0MjFs.png) on twitter?
 Slowest interaction I've ever seen in a mobile browser.
 * **lazy load** your images: it's so easy to set up, and the initial load above the fold will be greatly improved

 Obviously, most websites are not as simple as a static blog with only a few articles and only updated once in a while.
 Different platforms that serve different purposes require different strategies.